 In digital products, onboarding is a set of activities that "hooks" the interested users and helps them establish a relationship with your company and product.
 In other words, it is a way to get people on board with your product and convert them into customers.

-The onboarding process can last for days and includes everything from interactions with your landing page to the post-registration in-product experience.
+The onboarding process can last for days, including interactions with your landing page to the post-registration in-product experience.
 The information display, registration, data capture, product activation, and first follow-ups are all important parts of onboarding.

 According to Deloitte, more than 40% of users abandon onboarding processes in digital channels because: